-- VIDEOS: There are no extensions for videos. - HOMEWORK: I can provide individual extensions on homework assignments, though I do not recommend it.
+- Homework: I can provide individual extensions on homework assignments, though I do not recommend it.
 Extensions are not automatic.
-You must request an extension at least 24 hours before the deadline so that I have time to change your deadline on Mastering Physics. - QUIZZES: Quizzes are not offered at alternate times, unless a quiz conflicts with an event which is recognized by the WCU Excused Absences Policy- see Excused Absences above.
+You must request an extension at least 24 hours before the deadline so that I have time to change your deadline on Mastering Physics. - QUIZZES: Quizzes are not offered at alternate times, unless a quiz conflicts with an event which is recognized by the WCU Excused Absences Policy-see Excused Absences above.
 Failure to take a quiz results in a 0 score.
-Note that when calculating course grades I drop the lowest quiz score(s) see Assessment above. - FINAL EXAM: This course follows the WCU Final Exam Policy.
+Note that when calculating course grades I drop the one lowest quiz score see Assessment above. - Final exam: This course follows the WCU Final Exam Policy.
 The time and date of the final exam are set by the Registrar and can change.
 The final exam is not offered at alternate times.
 There is no final exam "exemption."